Evaluating Options For Customer Support

-Those little chat boxes that pop up when you visit certain websites (like ours!) aren’t just there for fun – they serve a vital purpose to keeping communication easy and open with clients.
+Those little chat boxes that pop up when you visit certain websites (like ours!) aren’t just there for fun – they serve a vital purpose in keeping communication easy and open with clients.
 Live chat is an easy way for customers to contact you from any device – it doesn’t matter if they’re on their phone, their computer, or their iPad.
-Additionally, it’s quick to set up, extremely cost effective, and allows for immediate communication.
-While not as immediate as phone support, live chat is growing in popularity as more people would rather chat virtually than over the phone, or can multitask and chat while doing other work tasks.
-From the client perspective, live chat is also more cost-effective because each support agent can have multiple interactions simultaneously, as opposed to 1-on-1 with phone.
+Additionally, it’s quick to set up, extremely cost-effective, and allows for immediate communication.
+While not as immediate as phone support, live chat is growing in popularity as more people would rather chat virtually than over the phone or can multitask and chat while doing other work tasks.
+From the client’s perspective, live chat is also more cost-effective because each support agent can have multiple interactions simultaneously, as opposed to 1-on-1 with phone.
 You’ll also have the chance to talk to potential new clients who come to your website.

 Phone support is still the most widely used customer support option across the country, and for good reason.
 There’s next to no learning curve since almost every consumer has encountered phone support at some point in their lives.
 It’s the fastest way to communicate, diagnose, and solve a problem.
 However, it can still be quite expensive, especially if you have to hire a few employees to take care of the support calls.
 It also requires constant attention to be done well.